ekunemmanuel/todo-api/README.md

-Here’s the updated `README.md` file with the project name `todo-api`:

----

 # Todo API Documentation

 Welcome to the Todo API!
-This document provides an overview of the available endpoints and usage for version 1 of the API.
+This document provides an overview of the available endpoints and usage for versions 1 and 2 of the API.

 ## Table of Contents